 Operating profit.
 We view operating profit as a key indicator of our success.
+Operating profit is the difference between gross profit and selling, general and administrative expenses.
 The key drivers of operating profit are comparable store sales, gross profit, our ability to control selling, general and administrative expenses and our level of capital expenditures affecting depreciation expense.